top of page

 MESA's first attempt, MESA-11, was announced in 1996.
 Arguably the most referred to model, which has later evolved into C-MES in 2004 and "Strategic Initiatives Model" in 2008.
 This year, 2022, they will release their newest version, "Smart Manufacturing".

-So what does it really imply?
 Basically, a typical MES offers features such as:

 Data Collection and Storage: Collect data from operators, production equipment, laboratories (LIMS) etc. and store this in a contextualised database (typically a relational data model, RDBMS, like Microsoft's SQL Server).